Andrerj/Challenges/README.md

 # Challenges
-This repository contains algorithm challenges from sites such as Ecole 42, Beecrowd and Hackerrank in order to keep a sharp mind
+This repository contains algorithm' challenges from sites such as Ecole 42, Beecrowd and Hackerrank in order to keep a sharp mind 💻